SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 Choose an alternative if you:

 If you need unlimited user access without per-seat costs, Juro's pricing model may be more cost-effective at scale.
-If you need deep enterprise customization with complex multi-department workflows, Ironclad or Agiloft provide more depth.
-If you want the cheapest path to AI-powered contracting with self-serve setup, Bind covers the core workflow at a fraction of the cost.
+If you need deep enterprise customization with complex multi-department workflows, Ironclad or Agiloft provide more depth - though note that Vendr's Agiloft median is $67,132/year (range $62,629-$80,344), well above both.
+If you want AI-driven contracting at a price you can check before the call, Bind publishes its rates.

 |---|---|---|

 Growing legal teams face a common dilemma (see our best CLM for startups guide for more options).
-They need real contract management, but even mid-market CLM platforms can feel oversized for a small team.
-SpotDraft is more accessible than Ironclad, but $10,000-$25,000 per year is still a significant investment for a 10-person company.
+They need real contract management, but a mid-market CLM is a sales process and a configuration project before it is a product.
+On Vendr's data SpotDraft is more accessible than Ironclad, but a median of $25,278/year is still a significant commitment for a small company - and you cannot find out what your number would be without entering the sales cycle.

 Bind Pricing: The Full Picture